Soneso/stellar_flutter_sdk/soroban.md

 Success!

+With the introduction of Protocol 22, contracts with constructor can also be created.
+The `CreateContractWithConstructorHostFunction` object is used to build the operation.

 #### Get Ledger Entry

 The Soroban-RPC server also provides the possibility to request values of ledger entries directly.
 It will allow you to directly inspect the current state of a contract, a contract’s code, or any other ledger entry.